 - choke line: a pipe attached to the blowout preventer stack out of which kick fluids and mud can be pumped to the choke manifold when a blowout preventer is closed in on a kick.

-- HCR: The type ‘HCR‘ pressure operated gate valves is a flow line valve requiring relatively low operating pressures.
-This is a single ram, hydraulic gate valve packed with elements similar to the old ‘QRC‘ ram assembly.
+- HCR: The type ‘HCR‘pressure-operated gate valve is a flow line valve requiring relatively low operating pressures.
+This is a single BOP ram, hydraulic gate valve packed with elements similar to the old ‘QRC‘ ram assembly.
 The closing ratio of well pressure to hydraulic operating pressure is approximately 8 to 1.
 Available sizes are 4-inch 3000 to 5000 psi working pressure, and 6-inch 3000 and 5000 psi working pressure with standard API flanges.

 The choke is normally an adjustable orifice installed in the return line.
 It is used to restrict the flow area so that the pressure drop of the returns through this line can be regulated while a kick is circulated out.
 Three types of chokes may be encountered in choke manifolds: